raiment-studios/monorepo/source/projects/website/README.md

 ![](https://img.shields.io/badge/license-MIT-039)
 [![](https://img.shields.io/badge/feedback-welcome!-1a6)](https://github.com/raiment-studios/monorepo/discussions)

 This project builds and publishes to the raiment-studios.github.io site.
-Note that **the source is stored in the monorepo and raiment-studios.github.io is used pueely as a destination**.
+Note that **the source is stored in the monorepo and raiment-studios.github.io is used purely as a destination**.
 Direct edits to the destination repo will potentially break the intended workflow (or at least are unexpected).

 ## Getting started